Looking for an affordable workhorse laptop without much power? This Asus VivoBook E403NA is on par with a Chromebook, but is powered by Windows 10.

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

 In a growing market of Chromebooks that are super affordable and ultra-reliable, it’s refreshing to see a Windows device maker release a laptop designed with portability and affordability in mind.
 The Asus VivoBook E403NA is a $399 (about £289, AU$519) Windows 10 laptop that’s designed for those who don’t need a cutting-edge laptop.

 Granted, the race to the bottom for a device that runs Chrome OS isn’t something Asus, or any of its fellow hardware makers, should strive for with a Windows 10 laptop.
 It’s hard to imagine a $200 or £200 Windows 10 laptop being all that impressive.

-Instead, the VivoBook E403NA competes with a fellow low-end Windows laptop in the Acer Swift 1, along with a well-refined Samsung Chromebook Pro.
+Instead, the VivoBook E403NA is among the few Asus laptops that compete with a fellow low-end Windows laptop in the Acer Swift 1, along with a well-refined Samsung Chromebook Pro.
 Both devices are priced in the same area, and offer similar experiences; Chrome OS notwithstanding.

 Here is the Asus VivoBook E403NA-U21 configuration sent to TechRadar for review:

 CPU: 1.1GHz Intel Pentium N4200 (quad-core, 2MB cache, up to 2.5GHz)

 Screen: 14-inch FHD (1,920 x 1,080)

 Ports: 1 x HDMI, 1 x USB 3.1 Type-C, 1 x USB 2.0, 1 x USB 3.0, 1 x SD card reader

 Camera: 720p VGA webcam